AKamyshnikova/resume/resume.rst

 I am a Senior Software Engineer with 9+ years of professional background.
 I worked with and contributed to many open source projects like OpenStack (mostly Neutron and Octavia projects), Kubernetes and Tungsten Fabric.
-I made many contributions to OpenStack, mainly in Python.
 I was in the core review team for Neutron and I am still in the Octavia core review team.
-For the last 2 years I am mostly involved in development of Kubernetes operators based on operator-sdk in Go.
 Aside from working on these projects I was also involved in their integration with Salt and Kubernetes based cloud platforms.